 - § 3.1.
 Effective Date.
-This Amendment shall become effective as of the date first above written when and only when: - (a) Lender shall have received, at Lender's office, this Amendment and the Consent and Agreement, each duly executed and delivered and in form and substance satisfactory to Lender. - (b) All corporate and other proceedings taken or to be taken in connection with the transactions contemplated hereby shall be reasonably satisfactory in form and substance to Lender, and Lender shall have received all such counterpart originals or certified copies of such documents as Lender may reasonably request.
+This Amendment shall become effective as of the date first above written when and only when: - (a) Lender shall have received, at Lender's office, this Amendment and the Consent and Agreement, each duly executed and delivered and in form and substance satisfactory to Lender.

-The Borrowers shall have paid, in connection with the Loan Documents, all fees and reimbursements to be paid to Lender pursuant to any Loan Documents, or otherwise due Lender and including fees and disbursements of Lender's attorneys.
+(c) The Borrowers shall have paid, in connection with the Loan Documents, all fees and reimbursements to be paid to Lender pursuant to any Loan Documents, or otherwise due Lender and including fees and disbursements of Lender's attorneys.